-If you have psoriatic arthritis, your immune system mistakes healthy cells in your joints and skin for foreign invaders.
+If you have psoriatic arthritis, your immune system mistakes healthy cells in your joints and skin as foreign.
 As a result, your immune system attacks those cells.
 This can cause joint inflammation, skin symptoms, and fatigue.

 - wheat, including ancient forms of wheat, such as spelt and Khorasan

-If your doctor suspects you have a gluten sensitivity that triggers the symptoms of psoriatic arthritis, they may advise you to follow a gluten-free diet.
-Before you make any change to your diet, talk to your doctor.
+If a doctor suspects you have a gluten-related disorder that triggers the symptoms of psoriatic arthritis, they may advise that you follow a gluten-free diet.
+But before changing your diet, talk with a doctor.
 They can help you understand the potential benefits and risks.

-If you can’t tolerate gluten, you may have celiac disease or non-celiac gluten intolerance.
+If you can’t tolerate gluten, you may have celiac disease or non-celiac gluten sensitivity.

-Celiac disease is an autoimmune disease.
-If you have it, your immune system responds to gluten by attacking the inner lining of your small intestine.
-It can cause a wide variety of symptoms, including:
+Celiac disease is an autoimmune disease in which your immune system responds to gluten by targeting the inner lining of your small intestine.
+It can cause various symptoms, including: